Garden of Discovery

 Since the early days of colonial settlement, Australia had a history of plant and animal breeding'.
 Fundamental genetics, however, was late in becoming established.
 After 1945, Australia seemed more connected to the world, and it was thought that as Australia was highly dependent on primary industry, it was necessary to strengthen research programs in the pure and applied sciences.
 From 1949 until 1955, there was a series of extremely important developments in the area of genetic studies, plant breeding and evaluation made at the Waite Institute.

 The work at Waite Institute has always involved changing attitudes towards biology and agriculture.
 The philosophy that the Australian conditions would dictate the nature of the research was an important one.
 The economic importance of Australian native flora was identified, and as a consequence, there was a growing commitment to preservation and conservation of native bush.
-Constance Eardley's (photo below) life and work with Australian arid lands, is honoured in this section.
+Constance Eardley's (photo above) life and work with Australian arid lands, is honoured in this section.

 Insects are an essential part of ecosystems, but can at times become pests.
 The Waite Campus continues to play an important research role in the control of insect populations.
 Waite Institute's success can be seen in some ways to be directly related to the ability of its researchers to solve practical problems.
 Prof. James Davidson played a significant role in understanding insect pest management.
 The work of Prof. Tom Browning influenced our understanding of insects, sustainable development and biodiversity.